 ISTA welcomes students with different academic backgrounds who can bring their skills and experiences to the scientific setting.

-We welcome applicants holding (or expecting to hold before enrollment) a Bachelor’s or a Master’s degree in biology, neuroscience, mathematics, computer science, data science and scientific computing, physics, chemistry, and related areas.
+We welcome applicants holding (or expecting to hold before enrollment) a Bachelor’s or a Master’s degree in biology, neuroscience, mathematics, computer science, physics, chemistry, and related areas.

 More about application requirements for our PhD program.